While dancing is generally a popular form of

 The magical ingredient

-“Tango therapy deals with how people feel and improving
+“Tango therapy deals with how people feel and

 their life quality,” says Earhart.
 ‘While others look at the